-Students are, however, responsible for the cost of a la carte purchases such as additional entrees, chips, cookies, or other extras.
-Additionally, they are responsible for the cost of food, beverages and personal or consumable items which the students purchase from the District or at school, whether from a "school store", a vending machine, a booster club or parent group sale, a book order club or the like.
+The School Board hereby establishes a Student Fee Fund.
+The Student Fee Fund shall be a separate School District fund not funded by tax revenue, into which all money collected from students and subject to the Student Fee Fund shall be deposited and from which money shall be expended for the purposes for which are responsible for the cost of food, beverages and personal or consumable items which the students purchase from the District or at school, whether from a "school store", a vending machine, a booster club or parent group sale, a book order club or the like.
 Students may be required to bring money or food for field trip lunches and similar activities.